maziac/lagmeter/Readme.md

 ![](<<picture of Start-Screen "LagMeter">>)

 The LagMeter uses 5 different buttons.
 Each button offers a different test:
-- **"Test Button"**: Will simply output the value measured at the photo resistor.
+- **"Button ON/OFF"**: Will simply output the value measured at the photo resistor.
 At the same time a button press/release is stimulated at a frequency of approx. 1s.
 This is to check that the photo resistor is working and to check the values when button is pressed and released.
-- **"Total Monitor Lag"**: It starts with a short calibration phase.
+- **"Test: Button -> Photosensor" (Total Monitor Lag)**: It starts with a short calibration phase.
 During calibration the button is pressed for a second and the monitor output, i.e. the photo transistor value is read.
 Then the button is released and the photo transistor value is read again.
 Afterwards 100 measurement cycles are done with button presses and releases.
 For each button press the time is measured until an action occurred on the screen.
 At the end the minimum, maximum and average time is shown.